vsimakhin/web-logbook/README.md

 # Changelog

+## [Unreleased]

+- New: Added a support to change the naming for the standard fields on the flight record page and all the tables (logbook and stats)

 ## [3.7.0] - 03.09.2025

 - New: Added new section `Persons` to track the crew members for the flights @danielkappelle